 How to make new recruits feel at home, at work

-Let’s begin this stage with a few facts.
-When people join an organisation, they usually decide if they’re welcome within the first month.
-They determine in the first six months whether they want to stay long term.
+When a new employee joins an organisation, they usually decide if they’re welcome within the first month.
+They start to plan, in the first six months, whether they want to stay long term.
 70% of employee turnover is because people feel disconnected.
 Successful onboarding, and the right onboarding plan is key to solving this problem, and key to improving employee engagement.
 This is also something our onboarding experts can help with.

-Onboarding doesn’t just affect motivation.
-It’s strongly associated with lower levels of stress, positive adjustment to a new role, and commitment to the organisation.
-However, in our experiences, onboarding is often neglected.
+Onboarding doesn’t just affect motivation and employee engagement.
+It is strongly associated with lower levels of stress, positive adjustment to a new role, and improving commitment to their organisation.
+However, in our experiences, onboarding new employees is often neglected.
 There can be a view in some organisations that when you find the best candidates, the rest will take care of itself.
 This simply isn’t true – lacking an employee onboarding process can be hugely detrimental to the employee and the organisation.

 Leaders need successful onboarding too.
-Organisational success is often to do with things such as the networks people have, their knowledge of how the organisation functions on a day-to-day basis, and the stories they’re able to tell and leverage.
+Organisational success is often related to the networks people have, their knowledge of how the organisation functions on a day-to-day basis, and the stories they’re able to tell and leverage.
 This is especially critical for individuals in senior roles.
-As we all know, the first 100 days are vital in any role so the right onboarding policies can alleviate stress and set new employees up for achieving great things.
+As we all know, the first 100 days are vital in any role so the right onboarding policies can alleviate stress and set new leaders up for achieving great things.

 The best onboarding processes take all these things into account and support new employees to hit the ground running, and always keeps diversity and inclusion in mind.
 Our diversity & inclusion consultants will take care of this when tailoring your employee onboarding process, improving employee engagement and commitment.
-Here’s how we can help your business get the onboarding process right:
+Here’s how our consultants can help your business get the onboarding process right: